threefoldtecharchive/info_manual3/wiki/faq/faq.md

 <li><a href="#manual__faq?id=what-is-the-threefold-token-what-are-the-uses-of-the-threefold-token-tft">What is the Threefold Token?
 What are the uses of the Threefold token (TFT)?</a></li>
 <li><a href="#manual__faq?id=how-are-threefold-token-tft-produced">How are Threefold Token (TFT) produced?</a></li>
 <li><a href="#manual__faq?id=how-are-the-tft-managed">How are the TFT managed?</a></li>
+<li><a href="#manual__faq?id=what-is-the-difference-between-internet-capacity-and-connectivity-does-threefold-replace-my-internet-service-provider-isp">What is the difference between Internet capacity and connectivity?
+Does ThreeFold replace my Internet service provider (ISP)?</a></li>
 <li><a href="#manual__faq?id=ive-read-that-threefold-is-carbon-negative-what-does-this-imply">I've read that Threefold is Carbon Negative, what does this imply?</a></li>
 <li><a href="#manual__faq?id=who-are-the-people-working-for-threefold">Who are the people working for Threefold?</a></li>
 <li><a href="#manual__faq?id=who-are-the-co-founders-of-threefold">Who are the co-founders of Threefold?</a></li>